 The boat Niels Jónsson - with background of mountains and low cloud

 Before we even boarded the boat, the Niels Jónsson, we observed a Humpback Whale in the fjord, so we were very excited about the boat trip.

 Our trip was right at the beginning of the Whale sighting season, May 2017, and I figured we'd be lucky to see any whales, but within a few minutes the Captain of the boat spotted one and we headed in the direction of the spout he'd seen.

 When whales come up to the surface to breathe, they make a spout of warm breath (some folks incorrectly think this is water, but it isn't), and they take a few breaths before diving below the surface again.

-We saw many whales at a distance from the boat, but one whale took a deep breath and went down in a deep dive ... we waited about ten minutes for it to surface ... waited ... waited, then suddenly it appeared right beside the boat!
+On our visit to Iceland day six, we saw many whales at a distance from the boat, but one whale took a deep breath and went down in a deep dive ... we waited about ten minutes for it to surface ... waited ... waited, then suddenly it appeared right beside the boat!

 Humpback Whale beside our boat

 It was such an amazing experience and a memory I will treasure!